afrazkhan/tf_tagfresh/README.md

     Usage: tf_tagfresh.py [options]

     Options:
       -h, --help            show this help message and exit -d DIRECTORY, --directory=DIRECTORY
                             (Optional) Where to start the check from.
 Default is "./"
-    -p PRIVATE_REPOS, --private-repos=PRIVATE_REPOS
+      -p "git.fantastico.com", --private-repos="git.fantastico.com"
-                        Space separated list of private repos
-    -l LEVELS, --levels=LEVELS
+                            (Optional) Space separated list of private repos -l LEVELS, --levels=LEVELS
-                        FIXME: Do not use; WIP -- (Optional) How many levels deep to travel down directory trees.
+                            (Optional) How many levels deep to travel down directory trees.
 Default is to follow all the turtles

 ## Gitlab CI

 One of the most common ways in which you want to use this is in a CI/CD pipeline.